martinber/noaa-apt/docs/how-it-works.md

 - Optionally output raw samples as WAV at various steps for debugging, maybe plot the FFT too.

-- Do and fix tests, first I have to fix (or remove) the GSL dependency.

 - Separate GUI and no GUI builds.

-- Check and fix `Cargo.toml` dev buils.

 - Make OSX binaries, I don't have a Mac.
 I should cross-compile or get a virtual machine to work.